Nike EDGE Ultimate Performance Training Camp Duluth, Georgia

 Click to enlarge and view gallery »

-The Nike EDGE Ultimate Performance Training Camp, Duluth is an exciting summer camp for ultimate players ages 14+.
+The Nike EDGE Ultimate Performance Training Camp, Duluth is an exciting summer camp for ultimate players ages 14 & up.
 The renowned EDGE Ultimate program combines Ultimate skill and strategy instruction with professional-level speed and strength training.
 Whether it be speed development, strength training, injury prevention, nutrition, sport-specific skills, game strategy, team leadership, or video analysis, EDGE Ultimate focuses on helping players and teams reach their full potential.

 The Nike EDGE Ultimate Performance Training Camp staff is comprised of Certified Sports Performance Specialists who have been trained in the MORR (Movement-Overspeed-Resistance-Reaction) training philosophy developed by Chip Smith of Competitive Edge Sports.
 The MORR training program has been used to train thousands of professional and Olympic athletes since the early 1990s.
 EDGE Ultimate is proud to bring these professional-level training techniques to the world of Ultimate.
 The EDGE Ultimate training program is now the official training program of the University of Kentucky Ultimate team, the Bluegrass Revolution, Chain Lightning, and Ozone.